magepages/mpdocs/docs/moneris/index.md

 ### 4. Compatible with Instant Purchase

 - Customers can use **Instant Purchase** to place orders quickly.
 - **Note**: **Instant Purchase** only shown when you have saved your payment cards.
-Also, you should disable **3D Secure** because the card verification was done when customer fill in the payment card information.
+Also, you should disable **3D Secure** because the card verification was done when customers fill in the payment card information.

 ![](https://i.imgur.com/oL1Ujmt.png)